 In the age of social media, the courts have had to implement new tactics to police an individual on these sites.
 Although, they may seem private, these social media accounts are filled with evidence that may be submitted to a court and may result in civil or criminal punishment.
 A recent case provides for an example of how your social media actions can affect your divorce proceedings and criminal liability.
-Speak to a Pensacola Divorce Attorney to ensure you understand the regulations regarding your social media presence in relation to your divorce in order to avoid court involvement or punishment.
+Speak to a divorce attorney to ensure you understand the regulations regarding your social media presence in relation to your divorce in order to avoid court involvement or punishment.

 In many divorce or child custody cases, the judge will order the parties to refrain from making disparaging remarks about one another.
 In the present case, the Judge specifically noted “neither parent shall disparage or threaten the other parent on social media.”
 Although remarks are generally regarded as verbal statements, a court in Pasco County Florida found a “like” of a Facebook post may constitute disparaging conduct.
 In this case, a photo of the wife was posted on a father’s rights Facebook page and captioned “Mothers who abuse their kids.”
 The husband did not post this photo or formulate the caption.
 Instead, he “liked” it.
 For this “like” the husband was found to be in criminal contempt of a court order, and sentenced to county jail for 60 days.